jarkkoSky/ts-rplc/readme.md

 ## Motivation

 Motivation for creating this tool came from the need to sometimes make test data deterministic.
-Rather than always write a sketchy solution to this trivial task, I implemented a simple package with no dependencies.
+Rather than always write a sketchy solution to this trivial task, I implemented a simple package utilizing fp-ts

 ## Install